hilalturkaslan/Deep-learning/README.md

-app do a deep learning case study
+deep learning is a ai case study